Past-release archive of Microsoft Cloud App Security

 Released November 12, 2017

-- Now generally available: We are starting to roll out a new deployment mode for the log collector.
+Now generally available: We're starting to roll out a new deployment mode for the log collector.
 In addition to the current virtual-appliance based deployment, the new Docker (container) based log collector can be installed as a package on Ubuntu machines both on-premises and in Azure.
 When using the Docker, the hosting machine is owned by the customer, who can freely patch and monitor it.

-- You can now send feedback from every page of the Cloud App Security portal.
-This enables you to report bugs, request new features and share your experience directly with the Cloud App Security team.
+You can now send feedback from every page of the Cloud App Security portal.
+Feedback enables you to report bugs, request new features and share your experience directly with the Cloud App Security team.

 Cloud App Security release 109